If you're ready to get started, or if you're looking for the free sample class, click the ENROLL button.

 At the end, you complete a design project, under the supervision of one of our expert faculty mentors, and then you present your project to the community and voila!
 You become a rigorously-trained permaculture designer with the support of a 40-woman faculty, a 200-person student community, and an extended global network, all cheering you on as you find your niche on the permaculture path.

 Included with your tuition:

 - 3 hours of private tutoring with one of our amazing female faculty members.

-- Every module includes required and optional hands-on activities for you to do offline, in your home and community, as a means of putting the learning into practice.
+- Every module includes both required and optional hands-on activities for you to do offline, in your home and community, as a means of putting the learning into practice.